If you’re looking for the best elearning video ideas and examples to support and enhance your learning campaigns, we’ve rounded up our top 6.

 - Bring this learning to life with real examples

 With StoryTagger, the LPI brought the expertise of Heads of Learning directly to LPiLEARN in their talking heads online training series.
 Featuring videos from learning leaders themselves, this series included first hand knowledge of tried and tested ways to improve learning and performance in organisations.
 These videos were then amplified via the digital platform to the international community.

 Through the power of storytelling, L&D leaders added their voices to LPiLEARN for other leaders to learn from.
 Their authentic, practical video content provided L&D teams with the invaluable strategies they need to tackle key challenges, such as hybrid workplace learning, as well as an outstanding learning experience.

 Want to get employees sharing their knowledge on video?
 Find out more about the LPi and StoryTagger partnership.

 Whether you’re repurposing content or rethinking your Learning and Development programmes, employee-generated video offers a versatile and effective way to boost your elearning programmes.
-Our five best elearning video ideas and examples cover onboarding, DE&I, event promotion, employee advocacy and sharing expert knowledge but it doesn’t stop there – there are plenty of applications of user generated video that you can explore.
+Our six best elearning video ideas and examples cover onboarding, DE&I, event promotion, employee advocacy and sharing expert knowledge but it doesn’t stop there – there are plenty of benefits of user-generated video that you can explore.

 In StoryTagger, these organisations found the ideal tool to support effective video elearning on a whole range of workplace topics.
 The simple to use app allowed employees everywhere to contribute whilst in-built question frameworks guided video creators to help them feel like they could contribute something of value in a succinct way.
 And because these videos were ready-to-share straight away, they could be distributed quickly and easily.